jamesb-jay/googlepycal/README.md

 # googlepycal
 A very bad wrapper for the Google Calender API

+## Setup
+ - Ensure the correct packages are installed (or just run install.bat)
+ - Get your `credentials.json` from google APIs
+ - `token.json` is created automatically

 ## Example usage
- - Ensure the correct packages are installed (run install.bat)
- - Get your `credentials.json` from google APIs
- - Authentication occurs when APIConnection is instantiated

 ```Python
 from pycal.connection import APIConnection